singer-io/tap-yotpo/README.md

    The `start_date` parameter determines the starting date for incremental syncs.
 The `email_stats_lookback_days` parameter is used to fetch updated email statistics (opens, clicks, etc) for emails sent by Yotpo.
 The `reviews_lookback_days` parameter is used to re-fetch reviews that have been updated (or deleted) since the last time they were synced.
-   The `request_timeout` is an optional paramater to set timeout for requests.
+   The `request_timeout` is an optional parameter to set timeout for requests.
 Default: 300 seconds

 4. Run the Tap in Discovery Mode